Pressurized water reactor: Moderator

 Pressurized water reactors, like all thermal reactor designs, require the fast fission neutrons to be slowed (a process called moderation or thermalizing) in order to interact with the nuclear fuel and sustain the chain reaction.
 In PWRs the coolant water is used as a moderator by letting the neutrons undergo multiple collisions with light hydrogen atoms in the water, losing speed in the process.
 This "moderating" of neutrons will happen more often when the water is more dense (more collisions will occur).
-The use of water as a moderator is an important safety feature of PWRs, as an increase in temperature may cause the water to expand, giving greater 'gaps' between the water molecules and reducing the probability of thermalization — thereby reducing the extent to which neutrons are slowed and hence reducing the reactivity in the reactor.
-Therefore, if reactivity increases beyond normal, the reduced moderation of neutrons will cause the chain reaction to slow down, producing less heat.
-This property, known as the negative temperature coefficient of reactivity, makes PWR reactors very stable.
-This process is referred to as 'Self-Regulating', i.e. the hotter the coolant becomes, the less reactive the plant becomes, shutting itself down slightly to compensate and vice versa.
+The use of water as a moderator is an important safety feature of PWRs, as an increase in temperature may cause the water to expand, giving greater 'gaps' between the water molecules and reducing the probability of thermalization—thereby reducing the extent to which neutrons are slowed and hence reducing the reactivity in the reactor.
+Therefore, if reactivity increases beyond normal, the reduced moderation of neutrons will cause the chain reaction to slow, producing less heat.
+This property, known as the negative temperature coefficient of reactivity, makes PWR reactors stable.
+This process is referred to as 'self-regulating', i.e. the hotter the coolant becomes, the less reactive the plant becomes, shutting itself down slightly to compensate and vice versa.
 Thus the plant controls itself around a given temperature set by the position of the control rods.

-In contrast, the Soviet RBMK reactor design used at Chernobyl, which uses graphite instead of water as the moderator and uses boiling water as the coolant, has a large positive thermal coefficient of reactivity.
+In contrast, the Soviet RBMK reactor design used at Chernobyl, Ukraine, which uses graphite instead of water as the moderator and uses boiling water as the coolant, has a large positive thermal coefficient of reactivity.
 This means reactivity and heat generation increases when coolant and fuel temperatures increase, which makes the RBMK design less stable than pressurized water reactors at high operating temperature.
-In addition to its property of slowing down neutrons when serving as a moderator, water also has a property of absorbing neutrons, albeit to a lesser degree.
+In addition to its property of slowing neutrons when serving as a moderator, water also has a property of absorbing neutrons, albeit to a lesser degree.
 When the coolant water temperature increases, the boiling increases, which creates voids.
 Thus there is less water to absorb thermal neutrons that have already been slowed by the graphite moderator, causing an increase in reactivity.
 This property is called the void coefficient of reactivity, and in an RBMK reactor like Chernobyl, the void coefficient is positive, and fairly large, making it very hard to regulate when the reaction begins to run away.
-The RBMK reactors also have a flawed control rods design in which during rapid scrams, the graphite reaction enhancement tips of the rods would displace water at the bottom of the reactor and locally increase reactivity there.
+The RBMK reactors also have a flawed control rod design in which during rapid scrams, the graphite reaction enhancement tips of the rods would displace water at the bottom of the reactor and locally increase reactivity there.
 This is called the "positive scram effect" that is unique to the flawed RBMK control rods design.
 These design flaws, in addition to operator errors that pushed the reactor to its limits, are generally seen as the causes of the Chernobyl disaster.